ImperialCollegeLondon/sap-oticon-hearing-aid-impulse-responses/doc/00_raw/README.md

 # Raw database

-This database contains the original hearing aid head related impulse responses and calibration measurements reported in "Personalized signal-independent beamforming for binaural hearing aids".
+This database contains the as-measured hearing aid head-related impulse responses and calibration measurements reported in "Personalized signal-independent beamforming for binaural hearing aids".
 It contains the following directories:
 ````
 mat: matlab .mat files containing the data
 doc: documentation
 ````

 ## mat
 The subject_%02d.mat files in this database provide the measured impulse responses without post processing so that other researchers are able to investigate alternative calibration/compensation methods according to their intended application.
+N.B. hrir is used here in the generic sense - all measurements in this database *do* contain room reflections.

 Each .mat file contains the following variables
 ````matlab
 % hearing aid head-related impulse reponses when worn by subject
 % dimensions [nSamples nMic=6 nDOA=29]